-In QSI, the following grades are used on a status report:
+In QSI the following grades are used on a status report (these grade definitions are written at the bottom of every status report):

-Consistency gets the A!
-A-level students should demonstrate a consistency of work across a unit in order to be considered for the A. In order for teachers to evaluate students’ knowledge consistently, a teacher may consider the following criteria when assigning an A (including the A-level assessment or project):
+Consistency Gets the A!
+A-level students should demonstrate consistency of work across a unit in order to be considered for the A. In order for teachers to evaluate students’ knowledge consistently, a teacher may consider the following criteria when assigning an A (including the A-level assessment or project):

 • school attendance